intel/intel-device-plugins-for-kubernetes/cmd/operator/README.md

 In this case, create a new kustomization with the necessary resources that passes the desired device types to the operator using `--device` command line argument multiple times.

+## Upgrade

+The upgrade of the deployed plugins can be done by simply installing a new release of the operator.

+The operator auto-upgrades operator-managed plugins (CR images and thus corresponding deployed daemonsets) to the current release of the operator.

+The [registry-url]/[namespace]/[image] are kept intact on the upgrade.

+No upgrade is done for:

+- Non-operator managed deployments
+- Operator deployments without numeric tags

 ## Known issues